The Katz-Klemm-Vafa conjecture for K3 surfaces: : Vanishing

-The conceptual reason for the surprising result of Proposition \ref{local} is that, \emph{to first order}, weight $1$ deformations only see the corresponding deformation of the centre of mass of the subscheme.
-The two deformations in Proposition \ref{local} clearly deform the centre of mass in the same way.
+The conceptual reason for the surprising result of Proposition \ref{local} is that, \emph{to first order}, weight $1$ deformations only see the corresponding deformation of the center of mass of the subscheme.
+The two deformations in Proposition \ref{local} clearly deform the center of mass in the same way.

 We will next apply a version of the above deformation to $\C^*$-fixed stable pairs.
 The first order part of the deformation will describe a weight $1$ vector field on $P_Y$ along $(P_Y)^{\C^*}\subset P_Y$ and thus a $\C^*$-invariant cosection of the obstruction theory.